Joint State Estimation Under Attack of Discrete Event Systems: Attacker Observer and Operator Observer

-\begin{enumerate} \item[(a)] $L(Obs_{opr}(G)) = {\red W_s \cup W_e}$;
+\begin{enumerate} \item[(a)] $L(Obs_{opr}(G)) = W_s \cup W_e$;

-\item[(b)] $\forall w \in L(Obs_{opr}(G))$: if $w \in W_s$, then $\delta_{opr}^*(b_0,w)=\delta_{obs}^*(b_0,\widehat{P}(w))$; {\red if $w \in W_e$, then} $\delta_{opr}^*(b_0,w)=b_{\emptyset}$. \end{enumerate}
+\item[(b)] $\forall w \in L(Obs_{opr}(G))$: if $w \in W_s$, then $\delta_{opr}^*(b_0,w)=\delta_{obs}^*(b_0,\widehat{P}(w))$; if $w \in W_e$, then $\delta_{opr}^*(b_0,w)=b_{\emptyset}$. \end{enumerate}

-\textbf{Proof.} (a) Follows from Algorithm~\ref{alg2}, and from the definitions of stealthy words, {\red exposing words}, and reduction projection.
+\emph{Proof:} (a) Follows from Algorithm~\ref{alg2}, and from the definitions of stealthy words, exposing words, and operator mask.

 In more detail, Step~3 guarantees that all uncorrupted words belong to $L(Obs_{opr}(G))$.
 Steps~4--10 guarantee that, in $Obs_{opr}(G)$, events in $E_+$ lead to the same states of the corresponding events in $E_{ins}$.
 Steps~11--15 guarantee that, in $Obs_{opr}(G)$, events in $E_-$ lead to self-loops.
+The above steps guarantee that all the stealthy words $w \in W_s$ belong to $L(Obs_{opr}(G))$.

 Finally, Steps~16--22 impose that, if after executing Steps~1--15, a certain event in $E_a$ is not already enabled at a certain state of $Obs_{opr}(G)$, then such an event is enabled at such a state and leads to state $b_{\emptyset}$, where no other event may be executed.
+These steps ensure that all the exposing words $w \in W_e$ belong to $L(Obs_{opr}(G))$.

 (b) We prove this by induction on the length of $w$.
 If $w=\varepsilon$, the result holds being $\hat P(w)=\varepsilon$.